 Be careful not to make any mistakes such as forgetting to put on the right gear or not tying your rope.
 Before getting started in this wonderful sport, ensure that your helmet is clipped on and fits properly, and that the harness closures are double-backed.

 The rope should be tied correctly through a device, known as a ‘belay’ device and that the carabiners should be locked.
 The belay device is used to control a rope during belaying as it acts as a brake on the climbing rope.
+Read our informative article on how to choose the best belay device to give you more options.

 Practice Makes Perfect!